sagemathinc/cocalc/src/k8s/cluster/README.md

-This directory contains shell scripts for creating, switching between, and destroying Kubernetes clusters.
+# Creation and deletion of Kubernetes cluster

+## Prerequisite:

-**ASSUMPTION:** Kubernetes is installed in `~/kubernetes`, probably downloaded from https://github.com/kubernetes/kubernetes/releases/.
-Also, of course, gcloud is setup so you can create/delete vm's, etc.
+Make sure that kubernetes is installed in `~/kubernetes`, downloaded from https://github.com/kubernetes/kubernetes/releases/.
+Also gcloud must be setup so you can create/delete instances, etc., from here.

+## Creating a k8s cluster

+Type `./control.py create -h` for help on creating a cluster.
+You can see how much your cluster will cost per month before creating it:

+    ./control.py create test --min-nodes=2 --max-nodes=5 --cost

+Now create it, which takes 5-10 minutes:

+    ./control.py create test --min-nodes=2 --max-nodes=5

+## Switching clusters

+You can easily switch between multiple clusters, say `test` and `test2`:

+    ./control.py select test2
+    # kubectl commands are for test2
+    ./control.py select test
+    # kubectl commands are for test

-## Scripts
+## Adjusting autoscaling

-The following little shell scripts all assume they are run from this directory, e.g., `./test-kube-up.sh`.

-- `./test-kube-up.sh`: starts up the testing k8s cluster kubetest
+You can do this in the GCE web interface easily, or do this

+    ./control.py autoscale test --min-nodes=2 --max-nodes=5

+You can also force the cluster to have a given size:

+    ./control.py resize test --size=2

-- `./prod-kube-up.sh`: starts up the production k8s cluster kubeprod
+## Deleting the cluster
-- `./select-context.sh [kubetest|kubeprod]`: select which cluster kubectl commands apply to.
-- `./kube-down.sh [kubetest|kubeprod]`: completely deletes everything related to this cluster.

-## Changing the size of a managed instance group manually

-Here is how to use the gcloud command line to change the size of a managed instance group manually.
-Of course, we'll ultimately use autoscaling.

-    gcloud compute instance-groups managed resize kubetest-minion-group --size 3
+    ./control.py delete test